knaidu/problem-solving/hash_tables/longest_distinct_subarray.md

-# Longest distinct subarray
+# Longest distinct sub-array
-Write a program that takes as input an array and returns the length of a longest subarray with the property that all its elemenets are distinct.
+Write a program that takes as input an array and returns the length of a longest subarray with the property that all its elements are distinct.

 ## Example
 ```